rubytogether/rubytogether.org/app/views/news/2019-02-09-december-monthly-and-2018-yearly-update.html.md

 ---
 summary: In December, we paid for 75 hours of developer work.
-In 2018, we paid for 1,394 hours of developer work and shipped 21 Bundler releases, and 11 versions of RubyGems.
+In all of 2018, we paid for 1,394 hours of developer work, which included 21 Bundler and 11 RubyGems releases.
 ---
 Hello, and happy belated new year!
-You can find our regular monthly update below, followed by a yearly summary.
+Welcome to a year-end special edition of the monthly update: Ruby Together’s Yearly Update for 2018.

-Hello, and welcome to a year-end special edition of the monthly update: Ruby Together’s Yearly Update for 2018!
 There are more details in the following sections, but here’s the tl;dr: during 2018, we took in $300,183.32, we spent $266,900.32, and we paid for 1,394 hours of developer work on Ruby open source.

 Throughout the year, our work was supported by Handshake, Stripe, DigitalOcean, Airbnb, Travis CI, Coinbase, GitLab, reinteractive, Stitch Fix, Bleacher Report, Triplebyte, and many others.